5 Warning Signs of Hearing Loss You Shouldn’t Ignore

 This is a subtitle for your new post

 Most of our patients don’t understand how slowly hearing loss progresses.
 We commonly hear from 40-50-year-olds that they are “not old enough” to have treatable hearing loss.
 However, hearing loss can happen to anyone, and it rarely happens all at once over a week or month.
 In fact, most types of hearing loss progress so slowly over the years that it is undetectable.
+Read more to learn to early warning signs of hearing loss and how to get started on treatment.

 If you suspect that you or someone you know may have hearing loss, pay attention to the complaints you or they make.
 Below are the five most common complaints spoken by people with untreated hearing loss not caused by an injury and what to do about it.